sundas586/Access-web-data-with-python/README.md

 # Access-web-data-with-python

-An Overview of Sockets and Accessing web data artitecture at first:
+##An Overview of Sockets and Accessing web data artitecture at first:

+A socket built in between client and server, to send **Client Request** to server and get the **Server Responce** back to client.
 ![socket](https://user-images.githubusercontent.com/33677647/195145105-5f3d67d2-3b52-45df-bab7-6508679de458.png)
 ![REST-architecture-devdotcode 001](https://user-images.githubusercontent.com/33677647/195145117-9865849e-be31-4f89-8818-00d0ab5b3449.jpeg)